 - Aches and pains that don’t go away when treated

-If you are a family member, friend, or health care provider of an older person, watch for clues.
+If you are caring for an aging loved one, keep an eye out for these clues.
 Sometimes depression can hide behind a smiling face.
-A depressed person who lives alone may appear to feel better when someone stops by to say hello.
-The symptoms may seem to go away.
-But, when someone is very depressed, the symptoms usually come back.
+A depressed person may appear to feel better or even “normal” while interacting with others, but when someone is very depressed, the symptoms are usually still there.

 Don’t ignore the warning signs.
 If left untreated, serious depression can lead to suicide.
-Listen carefully if someone of any age complains about being depressed or says people don’t care.
-That person may really be asking for help.
+Listen carefully if someone of any age complains about being depressed or says that people don’t care about their well-being.
+They may be indirectly asking for help.

 There is no one cause of depression.
 For some people, a single stressful event can bring on symptoms, such as a death in the family or a serious medical diagnosis.
 Changes in brain chemistry can also affect moods and cause depression.
 Sometimes those who are under a lot of pressure, like caregivers, can feel depressed.
 Others become depressed for no clear reason, but that does not diminish the gravity of their condition.

 People with serious illnesses, such as cancer, dementia, heart disease, stroke, or Parkinson's disease, often struggle with depression.
 They worry about how their condition will change their lives.
 They might be tired and unable to deal with things that make them sad.
 Treatment for depression helps them manage both emotional and physical symptoms and improves their quality of life.